qqprosperodd/Code_example/Region_coverage.md

 We take many time for analysis of Bed files.
 R helps us take less time for analysis.

-In this example, you analyse multiple Bam files on multiple BED region.

-I calculated coverage on 9 bed region from 33 bam files.
+In this example, I get coverage of 9 bed region from 33 bam files.

 ### R code